 Let’s check out some of the top alternatives:

-For an alternative to Chase that doesn’t require a monthly service fee or that you visit a branch to open an account, you might consider BlueVine business checking.
+For an alternative to Chase that doesn’t require a monthly service fee, you might consider Bluevine business checking.

-In addition, BlueVine gives you the ability to earn 1% interest on any account balance over $1,000.
-That said, this account also allows you to withdraw cash fee-free at over 38,000 ATMs around the U.S., as well as deposit cash at over 90,000 Green Dot locations—something many online-based business checking accounts cannot accommodate.
+Bluevine’s business account also earns interest and allows you to withdraw cash fee-free at over 38,000 ATMs around the U.S., as well as deposit cash (for a fee) at over 90,000 Green Dot locations—something many online-based business checking accounts cannot accommodate.

 Both of the accounts come with online business baking, mobile banking, and business debit cards.
-The Fundamentals Checking comes with an $18 a month fee, but you can avoid paying it if you spend $250 on a business credit or debit card, or maintain a monthly balance of at least $5,000, or daily balance of $3,000.
-There are other fees associated with this account too like $15 per domestic incoming wire transfers, and $15 a month for account management.
+The Advantage Fundamentals Checking comes with a $16 a month fee, but you can avoid paying it if you spend $250 on a business debit card or maintain a monthly balance of at least $5,000.
+There are other fees associated with this account too, like $15 per domestic incoming wire transfers, and $15 a month for account management.

-The Advantage Checking account has a fee of $29.95 but that fee can be waived if you spend a minimum of $2,500 on a business credit card.
-Or if you maintain a monthly average of $15,000.
+The Advantage Relationship Checking account has a fee of $29.95 but that fee can be waived if you maintain a monthly average of $15,000.
 But with this account, there’s no monthly fee for a second business checking account and no fee for incoming wire transfers, domestic or international.

 The National Bank of Kansas City, called NBKC, is another top alternative to the Chase business checking accounts, especially if you’re looking for an account that’s essentially fee-free and extremely accessible.